citusdata/citus/src/backend/distributed/README.md

 specific shard group to a specific node.

 There is one last definition that you should know to understand the algorithm and that is "utilization".
-Utilization is total cost of all shard groups divided by capacity.
+Utilization is the total cost of all shard groups divided by capacity.
 In practice this means that utilization is almost always the same as cost because as explained above capacity is almost always 1.
 So if you see "utilization" in the algorithm, for all intents and purposes you can